Huckster: In Scotland

-In England and Europe
+In England and Continental Europe

-In England and Europe during the medieval period, the term "huckster" was synonymous with "peddler."
+In England and Continental Europe during the medieval period, the term "huckster" was synonymous with "peddler."
 Hucksters and peddlers belonged to a broad group of resellers who purchased surplus stocks from weekly provincial markets and fairs and then resold them at larger daily markets or engaged in door-to-door selling.

 As time passed, the distinction between hucksters and peddlers became more pronounced.
 During the medieval period, the term "huckster" came to refer to market-based food vendors, while peddlers referred to itinerant vendors of a wide range of merchandise.
 Hucksters were often women who dealt in low-priced goods such as meat, poultry, dairy, bread and baked goods, including pies and pastries.
 They sourced raw materials from their own holdings or purchased goods from other sellers and carried their products to the market place in baskets or on their heads.
 These women either lived in the market town or travelled into the market place from the surrounding area.
 Hucksters were at the bottom of the market hierarchy, both in terms of wealth and status, since they made only small returns.

 Luca Clerici has made a detailed analysis of Vicenza’s food market during the sixteenth century.
 He found that there were many different types of reseller operating out of the markets.
 For example, in the dairy trade, cheese and butter was sold by the members of two craft guilds (i.e., cheesemongers who were shopkeepers) and that of the so-called "resellers" (hucksters selling a wide range of foodstuffs), and by other sellers who were not enrolled in any guild.
 Cheesemongers’ shops were situated at the town hall and were notably lucrative.
 Resellers and peddlers increased the number of sellers, thus increasing competition, to the benefit of consumers.
 Direct sellers, who brought produce from the surrounding countryside, sold their wares through the central market place and priced their goods at considerably lower rates than cheesemongers.